 Villa Park home prices are not only among the most expensive in California, but Villa Park real estate also consistently ranks among the most expensive in America.

-Villa Park is a decidedly white-collar city, with fully 92.41% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Villa Park is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Villa Park who work in management occupations (23.54%), sales jobs (15.87%), and office and administrative support (10.59%).
+Villa Park is a decidedly white-collar city, with fully 93.11% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Villa Park is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Villa Park who work in management occupations (20.49%), sales jobs (13.52%), and business and financial occupations (12.55%).

 Of important note, Villa Park is also a city of artists.
 Villa Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Villa Park’s character.

-A relatively large number of people in Villa Park telecommute to their jobs.
-Overall, about 10.05% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.98% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Villa Park is a great place for families with children to consider.
 First of all, many other families with children live here, making Villa Park a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Villa Park has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Villa Park’s overall crime rate is lower than average for the country.